 If you’re going to use a registry cleaner, which one should you use?

-There are plenty of tools out there, that’s for sure.
+There are plenty of tools out there.
 I’ll mention two:

-CCleaner, a Windows cleanup utility that has a registry cleaner as well.
+- CCleaner, a Windows cleanup utility that has a registry cleaner as well.
 Run “Analyze” and you’ll see the changes it is about to make.
 Caveat: in recent years, after being purchased by Avast, CCleaner’s setup program has been known to install PUPs if you’re not careful at install time.
-Also, while they take great pains to push their paid version, or paid support, neither are required; the free version is all you need.
+Also, while they take great pains to push their paid version and paid support, neither are required; the free version is all you need.

 I’ve used both these tools on an otherwise clean and working copy of Windows and had no issues.